Raz1990/Herolo-Cinema/README.md

 3) A window will pop up, asking you to confirm the deletion.
 Confirm it if you're sure.
 4) The movie is now gone from the list, and will not be visible or accesible anymore.

-Search for a movie:
+Filter movies:
-Simply type the movie's name, or part of it, in the search input at the top left of the screen, and the list will update on the spot.
+Simply type the movie's name, or part of it, in the filter input at the top left of the screen, and the list will update on the spot.